 A world-record fee for a goalkeeper was agreed as the club needed a replacement for the Real Madrid-bound Thibaut Courtois, but it’s not gone to plan.

 Under Sarri, Kepa was average at best; he wasn’t awful, he looked promising, but certainly not world class.
-Last season, however, was another story.
+In 2019/20, however, it was another story.